Whatsapp Icon

 Pain Management

 Pain is a common symptom of ONJ and managing it is crucial for improving the patient's quality of life.
 Treatment options include medication, such as analgesics and anti-inflammatories, and non-pharmacological methods like cold compresses and gentle jaw exercises.
-It's important for patients to communicate openly with their healthcare team to find the most effective pain management strategy for their situation.
+Patients need to communicate openly with their healthcare team to find the most effective pain management strategy for their situation.

 Dietary Adjustments